 Long Beach is most definitely a tourist town and there are lots of shops that cater to visitors.
 You can find lots of shops with traditional souvenirs such as clothing, shells, and various trinkets.
 If you like kites, flags, whirligig and other wind toys then be sure to visit Wind World Kites.
 They have simple kites and wind toys, large display kites, and a very nice selection of stunt kites for beginners through experienced flyers.
 Marsh’s Free Museum is both museum and store with LOTS of unique and unusual items including vintage machines, games, and music makers, toys, etc. Very touristy but very fun.
 There is fun stuff everywhere in the store so be sure to look up and around for eye treasures.
 The World Kite Museum has a store with lots of items including a nice variety of kites.
 Upstairs they have about 5,000 square feet of all sorts of kites including historical kites, war kites, international kites, etc. Downstairs they have a variety of kite related posters.
 If you head south to Cannon Beach be sure to stop at the Kite Factory on the north end of town.

-In addition to shops there are lots of restaurants, treat shops, mini golf courses, horse rides, etc. There is a large arcade that was closed for 2020 but hopefully will be open in the future.
-There is also a go-cart track on Sid Synder Drive.
+In addition to shops there are lots of restaurants, treat shops, mini golf courses, horse rides, and a large arcade.
+There is also a sasquatch-themed go-cart track on Sid Synder Drive.
 If you like books then be sure to visit Banana Books on 3rd Street.
-It is a tiny shop with a nice selection of books and you can trade your books for new books.
+It is a tiny shop with a nice selection of books.
+They also do book trades.
 While strolling through town be sure to look down.
 The sidewalks contain mosaics depicting historical items and animals from the area.
 Be sure to walk on some of the side streets because there are shops off the main street and there are lots of mosaics that are very nice to see.